Health & Society

 [Health & Society]

-Human health is complex, influenced not only by the biology and chemistry of the body but also by social structures, culture,and politics and economics.
+Human health is complex, influenced not only by the biology and chemistry of the body but also by social structures, culture, politics, and economics.

 The courses in the Health and Society major look at health from a community perspective and at health as a human right.
 Students integrate disciplinary perspectives to understand critical issues, such as HIV/AIDS, social disparities in health or universal health insurance from a liberal arts perspective.